Cross electrophile coupling

-Cross electrophile coupling is a type of cross-coupling reaction that occurs between two electrophiles.
+Cross electrophile coupling (XEC or sometimes CEC) is a type of cross-coupling reaction that occurs between two electrophiles.
 It is often catalyzed by transition metal catalyst(s).
 Unlike conventional cross-coupling reactions of an electrophile with an organometallic reagent, the coupling partners in cross electrophile coupling reactions are both electrophiles.
 Generally, additional reductant to regenerate active catalyst is needed in this reaction.

 Cross selectivity

 Reductive dimerization of electrophiles has long been known (Wurtz reaction, Ullman reaction, etc.), Few methods exist for achieving cross selectivity.

 Using excess of one reagent

 Using excess amount of one reagent can provide synthetically useful yields of cross-coupled product when the starting reagents have similar reactivity. (e.g. coupling between two alkyl halides).
 This strategy has been used with a Ni catalyst and zinc as reductant.
 Dimerization of the more reactive alkyl halide was the major byproduct.

 Alkyl-alkyl (Csp3-Csp3) cross electrophile coupling using metallaphotoredox catalysis has also been achieved.
 In this case, small alkyl electrophiles were used excess amount.
 Tris(trimethylsilyl)silanol can be employed as a halogen abstractor in combination with photoredox and Ni catalysis.